 A severe strain or traumatic injury is what can cause the spinal discs in your back to herniate.
 In a car accident, the most common cause of a herniated disc is whiplash, when your neck moves forward and backward very suddenly upon impact.

 In many cases, a herniated disc can heal on its own after time.
-Doctors may prescribe pain medication, heat and ice therapy, traction, and physical therapy to help the healing process.
+Doctors may prescribe pain medication, heat, and ice therapy, traction, and physical therapy to help the healing process.
 In severe cases, a herniated disc can require spinal or neck surgery.

 You should always seek medical treatment after a car accident, even a minor one.
 A physician can usually diagnose or rule out a herniated disc with an MRI scan; they do not appear on X-rays.
-If you go home after a car accident and later suspect that you may have a herniated disc because of pain or other symptoms, you should return to the doctor and ask for more tests.
+If you go home after a car accident and later suspect you may have a herniated disc because of pain or other symptoms, you should return to the doctor and ask for more tests.

 Herniated Discs and Florida’s No-Fault Car Insurance System

 Since Florida is a no-fault state, however, according to Florida Statutes § 627.7407, you must file a claim with your own insurance provider after a car accident for help with your medical expenses, no matter who was at fault for the accident.
-All Florida drivers are required to carry at least $10,000 in personal injury protection (PIP) coverage, which pays for your treatment costs for a car accident-related injury.
+All Florida drivers must carry at least $10,000 in personal injury protection (PIP) coverage, which pays for your treatment costs for a car accident-related injury.

 Unfortunately, PIP coverage is not always enough to pay for all of your expenses.
 Florida Statutes § 627.737 allows you to seek compensation from the at-fault driver if your injury is serious.
-You may be able to recover the full compensation you deserve by pursuing a personal injury lawsuit in addition to your car insurance claim.
+You may be able to recover the full compensation you deserve by pursuing a Fort Lauderdale personal injury lawsuit in addition to your car insurance claim.

 At the Law Offices of Anidjar & Levine, a Fort Lauderdale herniated disc caused by a car accident lawyer can show car insurance providers and the court that you suffered a serious injury and argue for you to receive complete reimbursement for your medical bills as well as all the other expenses of the car accident.
 Reach out to us at 1-800-747-3733 for a free consultation on your legal options for recovering compensation after your herniated disc injury.

-When another person causes you to suffer through their actions or their negligence, such as violating traffic laws and causing you to be in a car accident, you have the legal right to ask for financial compensation.
+When another person causes you to suffer through their actions or negligence, such as violating traffic laws and causing you to be in a car accident, you have the legal right to ask for financial compensation.
 Economic damages you may be entitled to recover include:

 - Doctor’s visits